Higher Education Sector

 You must be eligible to work in the UK for the duration of the three-year programme.

-The closing date for applications is Friday 25th June 2021.
-However we may close the application window early should we receive a high volume of applications.
+Applications are now closed.
 We are aiming to run our assessment centre and interview stages in late July and early August.